leicht-io/SpinDex/README.md

 ---

 ### Documentation (documentation)
+TO BE RELEASED.
 Circuit diagrams showing how the screen and IR sensor is attached.

 ---